julieraptor/Diffsinger-Filipino-Phonemizer/README.md

 | tigermeat | G2P training help |

 ## 【 How To Use 】

-Below is a guide on how to use the Diffsinger FIlipino Phonemizer.

 ## Words are pronounced how it is written.